MercuryWorkshop/anuraOS/documentation/appdevt.md

 dreamland.js is a reactive JSX-inspired rendering library with no virtual dom and no build step.
 You can find the source code [here](https://github.com/MercuryWorkshop/dreamlandjs) and the documentation [here](https://dreamland.js.org/).

 AnuraOS itself uses dreamland for the desktop environment and core system apps, and you can use it in your apps as well.
-To include dreamland in your app, you can add the following to the `head` section of your `index.html` file:
+To include dreamland in your app without a bundler, you can add the following to the `head` section of your `index.html` file:

 ```html
 <script src="/libs/dreamland/all.js"></script>